datafolklabs/cement/doc/source/dev/extensions.rst

     from cement.core import backend, handler, output
     from cement.utils.misc import minimal_logger

     Log = minimal_logger(__name__)

     class MyAppOutputHandler(output.CementOutputHandler):
         class Meta:
             label = 'myapp_output'

         def render(self, data_dict, template=None):
             Log.debug("Rendering output via MyAppOutputHandler")
             for key in data_dict.keys():
                 print "%s => %s" % (key, data_dict[key])

-    def load():
+    def load(app):
         handler.register(MyAppOutputHandler)

 Take note of two things.
 One is, the 'Log' we are using is from cement.utils.misc.minimal_logger(__name__).
 Framework extensions do not use the application log handler, ever.
 Use the minimal_logger(), and only log to 'DEBUG' (recommended).

 Secondly, in our extension file we need to define any interfaces, register handlers and/or hooks if necessary.
 In this example we only needed to register our output handler (which happens when the extension is loaded by the application).

 Last, notice that all 'bootstrapping' code goes in a load() function.
 This is where registration of handlers/hooks should happen.
+For convenience, and certain edge cases, the `app` object is passed here in its current state at the time that `load()` is called.

 You will notice that extensions are essentially the same as application plugins, however the difference is both when/how the code is loaded, as well as the purpose of that code.
 Framework extensions add functionality to the framework for the application to utilize, where application plugins extend